vitalybibikov/AzureExtensions.FunctionToken/README.md

 # AzureExtensions.FunctionToken
 Extension Attribute to Azure Functions v2, that allows to obrain ClaimsPrincipal on every request.
 Currently supports key load from Azure B2C by jwks_uri and simple JsonWebKey.
-Pluggable on Azyre Function Startup
+Pluggable into Azure Function Startup

 The extension allows you to use custom tokens in Azure Functions v2.